AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

 Upon [selecting a subdomain](#subdomains-and-ip-pools) from the list, the **[!UICONTROL Enable List-Unsubscribe]** option displays.

-This option is enabled by default.
-If you leave it enabled, an unsubscribe link will automatically be included into the email header, such as:
+This option is enabled by default to include an unsubscribe link into the email header, such as:

 ![](assets/preset-list-unsubscribe-header.png)